- Aim for a ranking confidence of 9.9 or higher.

 Human nature is such that people are rarely satisfied with what they have.
 For example, amenities like hot water and cars, once accessible only to the wealthy, are now taken for granted by most.
 Improving life amenities doesn't necessarily lead to greater happiness at a societal level.

-The claim that Medicare for All (M4A) is prohibitively expensive is a myth.
+The claim that Medicare for All is prohibitively expensive is a common myth.
 Consider these two scenarios:

-On this note, the US currently spends roughly twice as much per capita on healthcare as any other developed country.
-We can achieve a lot with this substantial expenditure without needing to increase it.
+The U.S. currently spends roughly twice as much per capita on healthcare as any other developed country.
+We can fund M4A with this substantial expenditure without needing to increase it.

 Under M4A, the influx of new patients into the healthcare system could overwhelm providers, resulting in longer wait times for appointments, surgeries, and procedures.
 Countries with universal healthcare, like Canada, have experienced issues with wait times for some procedures.